-For 2021, CMS proposes the electronic health records (EHR) reporting period be a minimum of a continuous 90-day period.
+For 2021, CMS finalized that the electronic health records (EHR) reporting period be a minimum of a continuous 90-day period.

 - Require that measure actions must occur within the EHR reporting period beginning with the EHR reporting period in calendar year (CY) 2020.

 - Extend the optional nature of the Query of Prescription Drug Monitoring Program (PDMP) measure in CY 2020 and, again, make it eligible for five bonus points.
-In addition, CMS proposes to remove the numerator and denominator aspect of this measure and make it a yes or no response.
+In addition, CMS finalized changing this from a numerator and denominator to a yes or no response.

 - Remove the Verify Opioid Treatment Agreement measure from the PI program in the EHR reporting period in CY 2020.